aimms/how-to/Articles/375/375-library-function-procedure.rst

 Library of functions and procedures
 ===================================

+..
 AIMMS permits a lot of freedom in creating libraries.

+Creating libraries to share/reuse functionality in multiple projects is a powerful feature of AIMMS.
+In this article, we present some best practices and tips to create such libraries of functions and procedures.
-In this article, some good practices and tips are presented to create reusable libraries of functions and procedures.
+.. some good practices and tips are presented to create reusable libraries of functions and procedures.

-The following tips are presented:
+The following are discussed in detail:

-#.  **Library organization** - interfacing with a library is eased by a proper organization to sections.
+#.  **Library organization** - interfacing with a library is eased by proper organization into sections.

 #.  **Functions** - functions are popular because they can be used in expressions.

-#.  **Procedures** - procedures are popular because they can assign to global parameters and the full power of the AIMMS language can be used.
+#.  **Procedures** - procedures are popular because they can assign new data to global identifiers.

+.. and the full power of the AIMMS language can be used.

 This :download:`AIMMS project <model/library_abstraction.zip>` is used as example for the below.